 At 4 weeks, the feedings go to 2 times a day, 20 oz. per feeding, we do not exceed the 20-oz.

-desire.
-The temperature of the milk can be quite a bit cooler, if the will drink it.
-It will not hurt
+The temperature of the milk can be quite a bit cooler, if they will drink it.
+It will not hurt them.

-we wean them altogether.
-Now you must take into account that all kids are a little different and
+them altogether.
+Now you must take into account that all kids are a little different and some, a lot

-some, a lot different, so these time frames are an average, we adjust them to each individual
+different, so these time frames are an average, we adjust them to each individual kids needs and

 NIPPLES & BOTTLE:

 When bottle feeding we prefer the Pritchard or Excal Topper nipple.
 Both these nipples are designed